 BIB 351.
-Biblical Anthropology.
+Missionary Anthropology.
 3 hours.
-Offered on sufficient demand.
+F. Odd Years.

 Survey of the cultures and civilizations of Bible lands.
 Archaeological discoveries and ancient literature will be used to supplement Biblical understanding as well as the cultural, social, and religious environment of the Bible.